adrianzwz/TASA-Typeface-Collection/README.md

 ### version 1 (2023) –– Original Release
 The original TASA typefaces were designed between 2022–2023 as part of the comprehensive [rebrand project](https://www.localremote.co/projects/taiwan-space-agency) for the Taiwan Space Agency.

-**TASA Explorer** (v1) was released with 5 weights, designed only for display use.
-The design featured an extremely large x-height with minimal optical adjustments for maximum impact at large sizes.
+**TASA Explorer** (v1) featured five weights and was designed exclusively for display use.
+With an extremely large x-height and minimal optical corrections, it was optimized for high-impact performance at large sizes.

-**TASA Orbiter** (v1) had a more complex system of 13 styles across 3 optical sizes.
-Text and Deck had 4 weights, and Display had 5 weights.
+**TASA Orbiter** (v1) was released in 13 styles across three optical sizes: Text and Deck each had four weights, while Display included five weights.

 Files of version 1 can still be found in the [releases](https://github.com/localremotetw/TASA-Typeface-Collection/releases/tag/v1.001) section, but are no longer maintained.

 ### version 2 (2025) –– Redesign
-In 2025, both typefaces received a complete redesign focused on preserving their design characteristics while significantly improving drawing quality and readability in small sizes.
+In 2025, both typefaces were updated with a focus on preserving their core design characteristics while enhancing drawing precision and readability.

-**TASA Explorer** was redrawn with slightly lower x-height and smoother letterforms.
-The spacing is more relaxed and texture is more even, improving performance at text sizes, making it suitable for both display and text applications.
+**TASA Explorer** introduces a slightly reduced x-height, smoother letterforms, and more relaxed spacing, resulting in a more even texture across text blocks.
+It is now suitable for both display and text applications.

-**TASA Orbiter** was simplified, with the optical size variants removed, reducing styles from 13 to 5 weights, in line with Explorer.
-The new design is based on the previous "deck" optical size, with improved drawing and spacing.
+**TASA Orbiter** consolidated its optical size variants, reducing the total styles from 13 to five weights—streamlining the family in line with TASA Explorer.
+The new design is based on the former “Deck” optical size, with refined forms and spacing optimized for flexible use.

-Both typefaces now support the Google Fonts Core Latin character set, plus additional glyphs to support Taiwanese Romanizations ([Tâi-lô](https://en.wikipedia.org/wiki/T%C3%A2i-u%C3%A2n_L%C3%B4-m%C3%A1-j%C4%AB_Phing-im_Hong-%C3%A0n) & [POJ](https://en.wikipedia.org/wiki/Pe%CC%8Dh-%C5%8De-j%C4%AB)).
+The fonts now support the Google Fonts Core Latin character set, along with additional glyphs for Taiwanese Romanizations ([Tâi-lô](https://en.wikipedia.org/wiki/T%C3%A2i-u%C3%A2n_L%C3%B4-m%C3%A1-j%C4%AB_Phing-im_Hong-%C3%A0n) & [POJ](https://en.wikipedia.org/wiki/Pe%CC%8Dh-%C5%8De-j%C4%AB)).

 ![Sample Image](documentation/002.png)
 ![Sample Image](documentation/003.png)